tildearrow/furnace/doc/4-instrument/powernoise.md

 - **Pitch**: fine pitch.
 - **Phase Reset**: trigger reloading the LFSR.
 - **Control**: channel settings:
-  - **slope AM**: when enabled, this channel's output and the slope channel go through amplitude modulation.
-The final output plays in the slope channel.
+  - **slope AM**: when enabled, this channel's output and the slope channel go through amplitude modulation. the final output plays in the slope channel.
   - **tap B**: enables use of two taps for the LFSR.
 - **Tap A Location**: sets the position of the first tap.
 - **Tap B Location**: sets the position of the second tap.